RM-CS/Lapois-VA/README.md

 # Lapois-VA
-A  Virtual assistant repo in python
+A  virtual assistant repo in python